kwkoo/Java-Mobi-Metadata-Editor/README.txt

 v0.15
 - added the ability to add/edit the TTS EXTH record
+- fixed issues with ConcurrentModificationExceptions thrown
+- added more language codes

 v0.14
 - does not pack the header if the full name field and EXTH records remain unchanged